 - Radar – Radar broadcasts pulses which are reflected by solid items that may be beyond visual range, like distant ships or land.
 Essentially, radar gives you electronic eyes that can see for dozens of miles beyond the visible horizon.

 Most boaters don't need all of these units.
 On most inland lakes, for example, radar and AIS aren’t exactly necessities.
 So, how will you know which unit(s) are appropriate for the type of boating you do?
-We thoroughly addressed this question, in Marine Electronics: What do You Really Need.
+We thoroughly addressed this question, in Marine Electronics.

 Let’s take a closer look at this little magical box of tricks in specific.
 It allows you to perform those key navigational tasks we identified earlier—locating your position, creating routes and bearings, and determining reciprocal courses.
 And it makes ded reckoning obsolete, since you always know where you are at a glance.
 Its digital maps, called “chartography” in nautical parlance, can be more or less detailed depending on quality and cost.
 Most are based on the data originally gathered by NOAA and/or by private services, and can be updated or geographically expanded either by adding a chart data card or by using a WiFi link.
 Many of the latest units can even be updated in real time using the data gathered by your depth sounder and GPS.
 To learn more about the latest in marine chartography, read Chart Transplant.
 And to see how a chartography update works, watch Boating Tips: Chartography and Software Updates for Chartplotters.